igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 allocation to network operators and strongly recommend a multi-/64 allocation to end sites.
 Because these address blocks are orders of magnitude larger than any imaginable number of physical hosts, network operators are managing those addresses in new and creative ways.

 Sometimes, useful address grouping are not "all addresses that share a prefix of a certain length".
-Additionally, within an administrative scope, there are use-cases where semantics are assigned to individual bits or series of bits.
+Additionally, within an administrative scope, there are use-cases where semantics are assigned to individual bit ranges.

 Consider these examples:

 1. Allocating a block of addresses to each host and using the least significant bits to indicate a TLS certificate.
-These operators may need a way to express a rule that applies to all traffic that uses a particual TLS certificate.
+These operators may need a way to express a rule that applies to all traffic that uses a particular TLS certificate.

 2. Network operators managing multiple similar data centers may have different prefixes routed to those data centers but desire a